 Tuesday & Wednesday (in Coupeville clinic): 9am - 5pm

 Best for big dogs and dogs with high energy/anxiety.
 I will work with a variety of modalities and tools and allow them lots of time for processing and integrating the work I do.

 Best for cats, small dogs, or dogs who relax easily.
 I still consider each visit as a unique opportunity to listen and employ the modalities that seem best suited to the moment.

 About Love Bug Pet Massage

 Sarah Wheeler, SAMT

-I have always enjoyed the company of animals and learning from and about them.
-There is something especially meaningful that passes between humans and other animals through touch.
+Sarah always enjoyed the company of animals and learning about them.
+She understood there is something especially meaningful that passes between humans and other animals through touch.